 Hybrid work is here to stay

-In 2022, a global Pulse survey of 10,000 knowledge workers* found that 45% of respondents on average were employed in a hybrid mode.
+In 2022, a global Pulse survey of 10,000 knowledge workers* found that 45% of respondents on average, were employed in a hybrid mode.
 This included 39% of US workers and 53% of UK workers.
 However, most businesses don’t have a clear hybrid strategy, which can cause a dip in collaboration.
 As hybrid environments are the work mode for more than half of all organizations on average, hybrid meetings are a crucial, natural part of the new working world.
-Putting a hybrid meeting strategy in place sets you and your PR team up for success from the jump.
+Putting a hybrid meeting strategy in place sets you and your PR team up for success.

-* Knowledge workers include editors and others whose job is ‘to think for a living,’ and who engage in frequent ‘non-routine’ problem-solving, according to Wikipedia.
+* According to Wikipedia, Knowledge workers include editors and others whose job is ‘to think for a living’ and who engage in frequent ‘non-routine’ problem-solving.
 PR and communication professionals certainly fit this description.

 2. Establish hot desk policies

-Your hot desk policies should describe how and when hybrid PR team members can use an office workspace, and how they must organize their workspace.
-They should define the technologies that teammates can use in the office as well.
+Your hot desk policies should describe how and when hybrid PR team members can use an office workspace and how they must organize their workspace.
+They should also define the technologies that teammates can use in the office.
 In doing so, team members can work where they feel most comfortable.
 As a result, they can help your team achieve the best possible results.

 3. Team recognition is important

 Celebrate your hybrid PR team’s accomplishments.
 Research consistently shows that employee recognition increases an individual’s or team’s engagement.
 And higher engagement levels bring a host of benefits, including better organizational performance and greater employee satisfaction.
 Employee recognition is a key tenet of a successful team.
-Take time to honor team members who perform well.
-That way, you can show team members you appreciate and value their contributions.
+Take time to honour team members who perform well.
+You can show team members you appreciate and value their contributions.

 You can recognize a team member’s achievements during a group or one-on-one meeting.
 You can give them an individual award for their effort and/or results.
-A personal thank-you note is a simple and effective way to recognize a team member, too.
+A personal thank-you note is a simple and effective way to recognize a team member.